Google Guaranteed (The Good, Bad & Ugly)

 - Publish your local service ad

 Keep in mind, we had to bold out “Enter Your License Number”

 After you have rolled through all the steps to complete your submission, you then need to complete advanced verification by finishing your application with a separate third-party website.
 This is all so new in the world of Google.

 - Finish your application with Google’s trusted partners at Pinkerton: pinkerton.com

-Here is the crazy part, your application is going to take an additional two weeks to process and verify, that is if they are all caught up and on time.
+Here is the crazy part: Your application is going to take an additional two-four weeks to process and verify, that is if they are all caught up and on time.
 From Google directly; Complete your application with Pinkerton (this usually takes about 30 minutes).
-After you have finished your application, you will be notified within that two week period if your application has been successful or denied.
-If you do not hear back of if you have any questions, you can email Google support directly at email@example.com.
+After you have finished your application, you will be notified within that two-week period if your application has been successful or denied.
+If you do not hear back of if you have any questions, you can email Google support directly at firstname.lastname@example.org.

 Will Google Guaranteed affect more than Locksmiths and Plumbers?